 Booking and Cancellations

-Please contact us to book a provisional date Due to the requirements for reasonable observing conditions, excursions will generally only be confirmed a few hours before, by telephone or text message.
+Please contact Stephen to book a provisional date Due to the requirements for reasonable observing conditions, excursions will generally only be confirmed a few hours before, by telephone or text message.
 Also, please pay attention to the Moon phases shown in the calendar below, as dates with a prominent Moon are not suitable for viewing the Milky Way.

 If your tour is cancelled due to adverse weather conditions, we can offer you a voucher for use on another date, or a full refund.

 To book, please use one of the following methods of contact:

-- £40 per person (minimum of two persons per booking with discounts for larger groups)
+- £40 per person (minimum of two persons per booking)

 We also dispense coded Gift Vouchers for recipients to use at a future date of their choosing (subject to the criteria mentioned above).